AidanNeeson/renewable-ml-thesis/thesis.md

 ## Proposed Solutions

 This project produces a tool that fills the gap outlined in the above section.
 Through the use of the same data that software like the NREL's SAM, or
 PVsyst utilizes, this research takes a different approach to getting results that can be used to fulfill the needs described above.

-Machine learning is becoming more prevalent than ever before, with artificial intelligence and large language models dominating the computer science space currently.
+Machine learning is becoming more prevalent than ever before, with artificial intelligence and large language models dominating the computer science space.
 This project builds off of the power of machine learning to create a tool that can address the needs of the renewable energy field.
-Within the context of geographic data, of which the data this project uses resides, cluster analysis is seen as immensely useful in identifying groups of similar data points and performing detailed analysis of each group. [@tung2000geo] More specifically, K-means clustering is used to perform the grouping of data points.
-The
-K-means clustering algorithm takes an initial clustering that is not optimal and relocates each point in the cluster to its new nearest center, then updates the clustering centers by finding the mean of the member points, iteratively following this process until the convergence criteria is met, which in most cases is the defined number of iterations. [@Jin2010] These kinds of algorithms and models can be applied to the geographic data in question to effectively model the same results that SAM and PVsyst produce.
+Within the context of geographic data, of which the data this project uses resides, cluster analysis is seen as immensely useful in identifying groups of similar data points and performing detailed analysis of each group. [@tung2000geo] More specifically, K-means clustering is a fast algorithm used to perform the grouping of data points, excelling with large datasets. [@Jin2010] The K-means clustering algorithm works by taking an initial clustering of data points that is not optimal and relocates each point in the cluster to its new nearest center, then updates the clustering centers by finding the mean of the member points, iteratively following this process until the convergence criteria is met, which in most cases is the defined number of iterations. [@Jin2010] These kinds of algorithms and models can be applied to the geographic data in question to effectively model the same results that SAM and PVsyst produce.
 The benefit of this solution is that it only takes a few inputs to perform the analysis.
 Combining it all together realizes a tool that is easy to use, as it has very few inputs, and has the ability to produce a wide range of predictions for various different values.

 ## Ethical Progress